 Best Variety: The Simpsons Fast Food Boulevard

 For the families who can’t decide on tacos, pizza or burgers, there’s our Best Variety pick, the Simpson’s Fast Food Boulevard.
 The cafeteria-style setup includes a string of eateries: Lisa’s Teahouse of Horror, the Frying Dutchman, Cletus’ Chicken Shack, Krusty Burger, Luigi’s Pizza and Flaming Moe’s.
 Bumblebee Man’s Taco truck is also outside nearby, making this area a jackpot for friends and family who all want something different from a Universal Studios counter-service restaurant.

-Seafood favorites, such as fish and chips and coconut-crusted shrimp, can be found at the Frying Dutchman.
+Seafood favorites, such as fried calamari and coconut-crusted shrimp, can be found at the Frying Dutchman.
 Cletus’s Chicken Shack has chicken in almost all of its forms: fried chicken, chicken and waffles, chicken tenders, chicken wings and, of course, a chicken sandwich.
 Krusty Burger is the go-to place for towering burgers and Nathan’s Famous hot dogs.

 Flaming Moe’s serves specialty drinks and — you guessed it — the famous Flaming Moe.
 Bumblebee Man’s Taco truck has a taco for every taste, from Korean Beef to Carne Asada, and it comes with a side of chips.
 Lisa’s Teahouse of Horror is the place to grab some lighter fare, including hummus and pita with veggies, salads, fruit and veggie sandwiches.
 You can also grab some healthy hydration here, such as Honest Tea, Odwalla juice, orange juice and vitamin water.

 Everyone gets in one line to avoid congestion, but the line moves quickly.
 Once it’s your turn, you simply choose what you want, take it to the register and you’re ready to eat!
 There is a lot of seating here, so finding a table shouldn’t be an issue, and then you can be back on your way.
 (We'd just advise against immediately getting on The Simpsons Ride, as you don’t want to experience possible motion sickness on a full stomach.)